eflows4hpc/documentation/doc/source/Sections/04_Usage_Example/TOSCA_Description.rst

 First we defined new types for the Data Logistics Service and PyCOMPSs workflows.
-Then we defined a TOSCA topology template called the "minimal workflow" that compose these two previous components into a TOSCA application that allow to run workflows that first transfer data from the Data Catalog to an HPC cluster and then run an PyCOMPSs workflow.
+Then we defined a TOSCA topology template called the "minimal workflow" that compose these two previous components into a TOSCA application that allows to run workflows that first transfer data from the Data Catalog to an HPC cluster and then run a PyCOMPSs workflow.

 Data Logistics Service TOSCA component
 --------------------------------------

-The source code of this component is available in the `dls-tosca github repository <https://github.com/eflows4hpc/dls-tosca>` in the eFlows4HPC organization.
+The source code of this component is available in the `dls-tosca github repository <https://github.com/eflows4hpc/dls-tosca>`_ in the eFlows4HPC organization.

-This component interact with  the Airflow RESTful API to trigger and monitor the execution of an airflow pipeline.
+This component interacts with  the Airflow RESTful API to trigger and monitor the execution of an airflow pipeline.
 It was designed to be as generic as possible in order to support different kind of pipelines.

 :numref:`tosca-dls-type.yaml` is a simplified (for the sake of clarity) version of the TOSCA type definition of the